tiredofit/docker-zerotier/README.md

 This will build a Docker Image for [Zerotier One](https://zerotier.com), A virtual ethernet switch client.

 - Includes Zerotier One for setting up virtual private networks
-- Also includes the management console [zt-net](https://github.com/sinamics/next_ztnet)
+- Also includes the management console [ZTNET](https://github.com/sinamics/next_ztnet)
-- Nginx as proxy to zt-net for logging and authentication
+- Nginx as proxy to ZTNET for logging and authentication

 ## Maintainer